 Outside of set class time, teachers will be available for consultation.

 Students must have showered and wear the appropriate uniform for the day.
-This establishes a routine and helps develop a sense of normalcy.
+This establishes a routine and helps develop a sense of normalcy despite distance learning.

-All students are expected to participate in the eLearning classes.
+All students are expected to participate in the online learning classes.